 April also provides counseling on patent and related regulatory issues faced by the biopharma industry, including strategic considerations relating to the construction of patent portfolios, litigation preparation, licensing, patent term extension, Orange Book patent listings and Use Codes.
 She also provides opinions on issues of patentability/validity, freedom-to-operate, and loss of exclusivity.

 April began her legal career as a U.S. Navy JAG Corps prosecutor where she won several high-profile jury cases and earned multiple achievement medals and letters of commendation for superior service and leadership.
 Before attending law school, she was an HIV/AIDS research scientist at Boston Children’s Hospital.

 April is listed in the 2021 and 2022 editions of IAM Strategy 300: The World's Leading IP Strategists.
+She was honored as one of the "Most Influential Women in Bay Area Business" in 2022 by San Francisco Business Times.
 Outside her legal practice, April is an accomplished blogger and podcaster.
 She is the Founding Editor of MEMO blog and is the Founder and Co-Host of Sidebars, a podcast featuring leading women and other underrepresented groups in patent law.

 Representing mobile phone manufacturer in patent infringement litigation involving camera lens optical imaging systems.

 Trial counsel for medical device innovator in patent infringement litigation concerning spinal deformity repair devices.

 Representing radiosurgery device innovator.